predis/predis/README.md

 - Abstraction for Lua scripting (Redis >= 2.6) with automatic switching between `EVALSHA` or `EVAL`.
 - Abstraction for `SCAN`, `SSCAN`, `ZSCAN` and `HSCAN` (Redis >= 2.8) based on PHP iterators.
 - Connections are established lazily by the client upon the first command and can be persisted.
-- Connections can be established via TCP/IP (optionally TLS/SSL-encrypted) or UNIX domain sockets.
+- Connections can be established via TCP/IP (also TLS/SSL-encrypted) or UNIX domain sockets.
 - Support for [Webdis](http://webd.is) (requires both `ext-curl` and `ext-phpiredis`).
 - Support for custom connection classes for providing different network or protocol backends.
 - Flexible system for defining custom commands and server profiles.